Euthanasia Becomes More Mainstream in Canada – United States, Next?

 Canadians are expressing outrage over the increased normalization of medical-assisted suicide in the country’s single-payer system.

-“With my grandfathers, I couldn’t have done anything about them passing, Turland told the publication.
+“With my grandfathers, I couldn’t have done anything about them passing,” Turland told the publication.
 “That was just the natural time for them to go.
 But when you choose it, then you feel like there’s something I could have done, and it impacts multiple generations.”

 Children’s Author, Vets, Babies

-In another example, an 80-year-old author of the beloved children’s book “Love You Forever,” Robert Munsch, publicized plans to choose MAiD.
-Munsch says he has been diagnosed with dementia and Parkinson’s Disease.
-“When I start having real trouble talking and communicating,” he told The New York Times Magazine, “then I’ll know.”
+Some individuals, like 80-year-old Robert Munsch, author of the children’s book Love You Forever, have publicized their plans to choose MAID.
+Munsch, who has been diagnosed with dementia and Parkinson’s disease, told the New York Times Magazine, “When I start having real trouble talking and communicating, then I’ll know.”

 Socialism’s Solution